MonicaDu2023/rossmann-store-sales/README.md

    Forecast sales using store, promotion, and competitor data

 ## Approch:
-* Importing the required libraries and reading the dataset.
+* Importing the required libraries and reading the dataset
 * Exploratory Data Analysis (EDA)
 * Feature Engineering
 * Label Encoding